5rijan/Usync-extension/README.md

 ## 🤝 Contributing

-We welcome contributions to make uSync even better!
+We welcome contributions to make USync even better!

 ### How to Contribute:
 1. **Fork the repository**: Clone it to your local machine.